“All sins are the same! Sin is sin!” I have heard this confusion even from pastors. So how can we blame the laity if they get it wrong?

 The first perspective is eternal and heavenly, and the second is down here on earth and practical.

 First, heavenly and eternal.

 Before the heavenly, holy tribunal, even one sin disqualifies us from permanently standing before a thrice-holy God on our own merits and righteousness (Is.
 6) and keeps us permanently outside of his presence.
 Therefore, God has to declare us legally guiltless, once we repent of our sins and ask for his forgiveness in Jesus’s name.
 This legal declaration is called justification.
 We now have right legal standing before God.
 (Incidentally, this is not the same as saying that all sins deserve equal punishment in hell; instead, it is saying that one sin disqualifies us from standing in God’s holy presence without his gracious atonement and invitation.)

 Second, down here on earth as humans interact with each other, it is obvious that sins have degrees of severity according to the personal and social impact.
 Stealing a candy bar as a ten-year-old boy is different from robbing a bank as an adult.
 Or more dramatically, a poor adult stealing a loaf of bread (a petty crime and sin) is not as harmful as genocide (a massive ethnic crime and sin).
-God views the latter set of sins as more serious and harmful because they violate moral law more severely and damage his highest creation (humans) more extensively and extremely.
+God views the latter set of sins as more serious and harmful because they violate moral law more severely and damage his highest creation (humans) more directly and extensively and extremely.